 - 400 ml tin full fat coconut milk

-- Start by heating a little olive oil in a pan then adding the spices and lemongrass to heat through (this helps release the aroma and flavour)
+- Start by heating a generous glug of coconut oil or olive oil olive oil in a pan then adding the spices and lemongrass to heat through (this helps release the aroma and flavour)

-- Add diced pepper, courgette and chilli in a pan with a drizzle of oil for around 5 minutes before adding the minced garlic
+- Add diced pepper, courgette, chilli and ginger in a pan with a drizzle of oil for around 5 minutes before adding the minced garlic

-- After the garlic has fried add in the tofu / quorn, continue to fry for 3 minutes before adding in the coconut milk
+- After the garlic has fried (should only take around 1-2 minutes) add in the tofu / quorn, continue to fry for 3 minutes before adding in the coconut milk

 - Garnish with chopped toasted nuts, fresh coriander, chopped tomatoes - optional to add a little extra coconut cream when serving